October-Studios/terebinth/README.md

 &nbsp;

 ## 💭 About
+The terebinth programming language is a compiled language.
+The compiler is built entirely using Rust to ensure memory safety and robustness.

 ## 📕 Documentation
-The documentation for the latest version of the terebinth interpreter can be found [here](https://docs.rs/terebinth/).
+The documentation for the latest version of the terebinth compiler can be found [here](https://docs.rs/terebinth/).
 All previously published versions can be found on [crates.io](https://crates.io/crates/terebinth/versions), and each version's respective documentation is accessible from there as well.

 ## 🔰 Getting Started
 ### Installation
-The terebinth interpreter can be installed using cargo:
+The terebinth compiler can be installed using cargo:
 ```shell
 cargo install terebinth
 ```